The Bankrate promise

 If you hold a credit card such as The Platinum Card® from American Express or the Capital One Venture X Rewards Credit Card, you’re earning flexible point currencies, unlike, say, Delta points that can only be used with one brand.

-Choosing your destination may depend on the best deal you find for your particular credit card.
+In this way, your destination may depend on the best deal you find for your particular credit card.
 For example, if you have Capital One rewards, Capital One’s only hotel partners are Wyndham and Choice Privileges.
 If you’re going to a destination that has no Wyndham or Choice hotels, the ability to transfer Capital One points to these brands won’t benefit you on this trip.
-Those with a large balance of Capital One points should instead pick a destination that has Wyndham or Choice hotels (and make sure the hotel you want has award availability before you transfer), or choose to use the travel portal instead of transferring points.
+Those with a large balance of Capital One points should instead pick a destination that has Wyndham or Choice hotels, or choose to use the travel portal instead of transferring points.
+If you’re planning to transfer your points, make sure the hotel you want has award availability before you initiate the transfer.

-This works similarly with airline partners.
+Using points with airline partners works in a similar way.
 If the only nonstop flight option from your home airport to your destination is on Delta, Chase isn’t a Delta partner, so you won’t be able to transfer Chase Ultimate Rewards points for this particular flight.
 But knowing that Chase transfers to Southwest can help you find a destination you can fly nonstop to from your home on Southwest Airlines.

 Check out our transfer partner guides for popular issuers to investigate your options.